top of page

 When done right, its structured delivery is engineered to inspire the audience with what is possible and often sets the thematic tone for the event, offering a high-level framing (at the start) or summary (at the end) of the topic.

 With its time-honored format, the classic keynote operates within defined parameters.
-These can curb the potential for spontaneity, interaction, and meeting audience needs but also ensure a streamlined and hopefully impactful delivery of content.
+These can curb the potential for spontaneity, interaction, and meeting audience needs and ensure a streamlined and hopefully impactful content delivery.
 It represents a concentrated distillation of expertise, drawing listeners into a carefully curated intellectual journey.

 The key benefit of conventional keynotes is that they are much easier to buy, book, and brief.
 They are quick, don’t take up too much time from the rest of the conference, and it’s super easy for a halfway decent speaker to show up and leave a good impression.